 Both listening to music and playing a musical instrument allow you to obtain the benefits of music.
 Although playing any instrument will have many similar benefits, we are using the piano as an example in this post.

-First of all, the piano is a very good instrument to start with, because it is relatively easy to learn.
+First of all, the piano is a very good instrument to start with because it is relatively easy to learn.
 The beginner will experience success quickly.
-Additionally is it easier to teach the music theory using the piano keyboard because all the notes are visually presented.
+Additionally, it is easier to teach music theory using the piano keyboard because all the notes are visually presented.

 Develops Hand and Eye Coordination

 Playing the piano requires your brain to coordinate multiple systems at once.
 We need a really strong connection between your eyes, your ears, and your hands just to play one note, never mind several notes in a sequence or several lines using different hands.

 Consistently practicing piano will greatly enhance your hand-eye coordination.

 Because playing the piano requires such complex fine motor skills to move your hands and your fingers independently, it is a really good exercise to prepare your hands for daily tasks, such as writing, cutting, etc.

 Playing the piano enhances memories.
 Especially in older adulthood, people are able to retrieve words faster, using their working memory a bit better.

 Over the practice of many piano passages and patterns, what you are really doing is training to recall and reproduce the music quickly with the exact expression that you want to convey.
 That is a wonderful exercise for your brain.

 Now we know that learning and practicing the piano comes with many benefits, such as enhancing eye-hand coordination, boosting memory, etc. However, practicing regularly requires discipline.